Once Saved Always Saved According to the Bible

 Salvation by Baptism

 Having been made perfect, Christ became to all those who obey Him the source of eternal salvation.
-(Hebrews 5:9) This is the will of Him who sent Me, that of all that He has given Me I lose nothing, but raise it up on the last day.
+(Hebrews 5:9) This is the will of Him who sent Me, that of all that He has given Me I lose nothing but raise it up on the last day.
 For this is the will of My Father, that everyone who beholds the Son and believes in Him will have eternal life, and I Myself will raise him up on the last day.
-(John 6:39-40) True eternal salvation and eternal security will be granted by Christ on the last day.
+(John 6:39-40) True eternal salvation and security will be granted by Christ on the last day.

 While enemies of God, He reconciled us to Him through the death of His Son.
 Moreover, since we have been reconciled, we shall now be saved by His life.
 (Romans 5:10) The life of our Christ, through whom we have now received the reconciliation.
 (Romans 5:11) So then, my beloved, work out your salvation with fear and trembling.
-(Philippians 2:12) Every epistle admonishes people who have been baptized to work out their salvation by following the will of the Lord.
+(Philippians 2:12) Every epistle admonishes people who have been baptized to work out their salvation by following the will of God.

 Salvation after Baptism

 According to the bible, before baptism a person is once saved always saved from past sin.
 (Romans 3:25, 5:10) After baptism, the process of salvation by doing the will of God begins.
 He who has believed and has been baptized shall be saved.
 (Mark 16:16) Having been justified, we shall be saved.
 (Romans 5:9) Our spirit might be saved in the day of the Lord Jesus.
 (I Corinthians 5:5 The word of the cross to us who are being saved is the power of God.
 (I Corinthians 1:18) We are a fragrance of Jesus to God among those who are being saved.
 (2 Corinthians 2:15) Some did not receive the love of the truth so that they might be saved.
 (2 Thessalonians 2:10)